 - As indicated in the ASP contract, a student’s eviction is being withheld for the duration of this program.
 It is important to note that the student is still evicted from University housing during this time.
 As such it is a privilege for the student to remain in housing during their eviction.
 Because of this, if the student violates any UNH policy during the year that their eviction is placed on file, the student shall be required to move out of UNH Housing within 48 hours.
 As the student’s due process rights from their original case, which resulted in their eviction, have already been exhausted there will be no appeal.

 - If the student is sanctioned to eviction and eligible for ASP but chooses not to participate they will be required to abide by the sanctions imposed by the hearing officer and move out of University Housing within five (5) days of receiving their hearing decision.

-- Examples of academic engagements: attending professor office hours or review sessions, visting the Center for Academic Resources (CFAR), the Writing Center or the Mathematics Center (MaC).
+- Examples of academic engagements: attending professor office hours or review sessions, visiting the Center for Academic Resources (CFAR), the Connors Writing Center or the Mathematics Center (MaC).

-- Examples of social engagemnts: sporting events, club meetings, Memorial Union Building events, Paul Creative Arts Center shows.
+- Examples of social engagements: sporting events, club meetings, Memorial Union Building events, Paul Creative Arts Center shows.

-- Twenty (20) hours of community service; first ten (10) hours in the first 10 weeks of the program, the second ten (10) hours completed within the next 10 weeks of the program.
+- Twenty hours of community service; the first ten hours in the first 10 weeks of the program, the second ten hours completed within the next 10 weeks of the program.

-- Four (4) meetings with the ASP Program Administrator.
+- Three one-on-one meetings with the ASP Program Administrator.

-The Office of Community Standards reserves the right to modify these requirements as it sees fit to best aid the student in becoming a better member of the community; including, but not limited to: assigning engagements, requiring multiple reflection papers, or additional one-on-one meetings.
+Community Standards reserves the right to modify these requirements as it sees fit to best aid the student in becoming a better member of the community; including, but not limited to assigning engagements, requiring multiple reflection papers, or additional one-on-one meetings.